openpathsampling/openpathsampling/seekrit/API_interface_layers.md

   However, if your simulation uses an external process to generate frames, it is likely that you'll continue generating frames after reaching the stopping point.
 This function is where you do the clean-up.
+* The type signature for `__init__` must include arguments `filename` (for the netCDF output file), `mode` (which determines whether the file should be written or just read), and `opts` (a dictionary which contains all the options for the engine).
+Calling `super` with these arguments will open the storage file and will also set all the options in `opts` as attributes of the object.

 The most obvious way to combine OPS with another engine is if that engine has a convenient API such that you can, in one function call, obtain the